Accelerating Transfer Learning with Near-Data Computation on Cloud Object Stores: Background

 \subsection{Hardware-accelerated pushdowns}

 Pushdowns were initially restricted to a subset of SQL, including filtering, projecting, and aggregation (e.g., Amazon S3 Select~\cite{amazon-aws-s3-select-blog}).
 The current, natural trend is to offer the benefits of pushing down to a wider range of applications.
 Unfortunately, restricting pushdowns to CPUs can lead to wasted resources and performance.
 First, for more complex operations, CPUs can become a bottleneck.
-Studies show that even with 32 cores, an SGD optimizer can bottleneck the CPU when using a 100Gbps network~\cite{osdi20-bytePS}.
+Studies show that even with 32 cores, an SGD optimizer can fully utilize the CPU when using a 100 Gbps network~\cite{osdi20-bytePS}.
 Second, it is not sufficient for the CPU processing to be just faster than the network because the output of a pushdown may be smaller than its input.
-For a pushdown to generate an output at 12.5GBps ($\approx$ 100Gbps), assuming an input/output ratio of 2, it needs to process input at 25GBps.
+For example, for a pushdown to generate an output at 100 Gbps, assuming an input/output ratio of 2, it needs to process input at 25 GBps.
 Finally, the aggregate storage bandwidth of a storage server tends to increase faster than CPU capabilities~\cite{micro20-aquoman-mit}.

 As a result, the current trend is to allow pushdowns to use specialized hardware such as GPUs.
 Several works~\cite{chang2020ecs2,haddock2017gpu} have proposed to use them in storage systems to speed up erasure coding.
-IBM is offering high-performance storage with NVIDIA GPUs~\cite{ibm-nvidia,ibm-objectstore-ai}.
-Finally, there is a push to more-closely integrate storage with GPUs~\cite{gpudirect, nvidia-swiftstack}, which further increases the appeal of next-to-storage GPUs.
+Finally, there is a push to more-closely integrate storage with GPUs, which further increases the appeal of next-to-storage GPUs.
+For example, IBM's Storage Scale System 6000~\cite{ibm-storage-scale-system} integrates NVIDIA GPUDirect Storage~\cite{nvidia-gpudirect-storage}, enabling a direct data path between GPU memory and storage to reduce latency and enhance performance for AI and data-intensive workloads.